IgniteUI/help-topics/topics/07_What's-New/01_Whats New Revision History/06_Whats_New_In_2013_Volume1.md

 ### <a id="hierarchicalgrid-knockout-support"></a>Knockout Support is RTM

-The support for the Knockout library in Ignite UI `igHierarchicalGrid` controls is intended to provide easy means for developers to use the Knockout library and its declarative syntax to instantiate and configure Ignite UI grids.
+The support for the Knockout library in %%ProductName%% `igHierarchicalGrid` controls is intended to provide easy means for developers to use the Knockout library and its declarative syntax to instantiate and configure %%ProductName%% grids.

 The Knockout support is implemented as a Knockout extension which is invoked initially when Knockout bindings are applied to a page and